courtois-neuromod/cneuromax/docs/Contribution.rst

   folders (do not delete the folders themselves if you use Dropbox/Maestral) and restart the esbonio server (by its icon).

+GitHub Copilot is installed in the DevContainer.
+Simply discard the log-in notifications if you do not want to make use of it.

 Git/GitHub workflow for contributing
 ------------------------------------